Palindromic sequence: Restriction enzyme sites

 The top strand reads 5'-GAATTC-3', while the bottom strand reads 3'-CTTAAG-5'.
 If the DNA strand is flipped over, the sequences are exactly the same (5'GAATTC-3' and 3'-CTTAAG-5').
 Here are more restriction enzymes and the palindromic sequences which they recognize:

 Methylation sites

 Palindromic sequences may also have methylation sites.

 These are the sites where a methyl group can be attached to the palindromic sequence.
-Methylation makes the resistant gene inactive; this is called insertional inactivation or insertional mutagenesis.
+Methylation makes the resultant gene inactive; this is called insertional inactivation or insertional mutagenesis.
 For example, in PBR322 methylation at the tetracyclin resistant gene makes the plasmid liable to tetracyclin; after methylation at the tetracyclin resistant gene if the plasmid is exposed to antibiotic tetracyclin, it does not survive.

 Palindromic nucleotides in T cell receptors

 Diversity of T cell receptor (TCR) genes is generated by nucleotide insertions upon V(D)J recombination from their germline-encoded V, D and J segments.
 Nucleotide insertions at V-D and D-J junctions are random, but some small subsets of these insertions are exceptional, in that one to three base pairs inversely repeat the sequence of the germline DNA.
 These short complementary palindromic sequences are called P nucleotides.